kaizendorks/dexa/README.md

 Take a moment to create some files and subfolder inside the `./add/my-feature` folder.

 Once you are ready, navigate to the folder where you created the `test-project`.
-Let's try your feature generator:
+Let's try your feature command:
 ```
 dx add my-feature
 ```

 Awesome!
-You have created your first feature generator.
+You have created your first feature command.

-Try the same with the scaffolder.
+Try the same with the code generator.
 Back at the root of the stack definition, run (please bear with me):
 ```
 dx generate generator my-generator
 ```

-Notice there is a new folder `./generate/my-generator` which contains the template for the new generator.
+Notice there is a new folder `./generate/my-generator` which contains the template for the new command.
 ```
 my-stack
 ├── README.md